Get ready to feel the sand beneath your toes and bask in the sun, all while tasting fresh flavours and enjoying Canada’s warmest saltwater beaches.

 For cycling enthusiasts, the Acadian Peninsula has a unique experience in store: the Véloroute de la Péninsule acadienne (VPA).
 It boasts an impressive 140 paved kilometers (over 600 km if you count connecting roads and its 14 circuits) which will lead you across narrow coastlines, inland villages, and lively fishing ports.

 Festival watchlist: If you’re in Caraquet between August 5 and 15, experiencing the lively and culturally significant Festival acadien de Caraquet is an absolute must.
 For more summer festivals in the area, check out the Fisheries and Aquaculture Festival in Shippagan, the International Baroque Music Festival in Lamèque and the August 15 National Acadian Day festivities in many communities (including the spectacular Tintamarre parade in Caraquet).
-If you’re in the area early September, don’t miss out on the Acadian Oktoberfest.
+If you’re in the area early September, don’t miss the Acadian Oktoberfest.

 Road Trip Eats